 Or you may also apply retinol once or twice daily for several weeks for you to improve scarring.
 Feel like you’re breaking out from retinol?
 You may check this article to tell if you’re purging or breaking out - How to Tell If You’re Purging or Breaking Out.

-Microneedling is a type of dermaroller procedure which uses needles to prick the skin.
+Microneedling is an acne scar treatment which uses needles to prick the skin.
 Its purpose is to generate new collagen and skin tissue for smoother, firmer and toned skin.

 It is mostly used on the surface and treats various scars (e.g. acne), wrinkles and even large pores.
 Microneedling promotes absorption of topical products and it is good to try with theBanish Oil which is a natural vitamin c serum for greater improvement of acne scars.

-For a DIY treatment, you may use smaller needle sizes at home (or opt for the stamper version should you have any acne to avoid).
+For an at home treatment, you use smaller needle sizes like the Banisher 2.0.
 Consulting your dermatologist for longer needles is highly recommended.
 MIcroneedling can treat a variety of acne scars like hyperpigmentation, and indented or textured acne scarring.

 Glycolic acid is an AHA which stands for alpha hydroxy acid.
 This AHA is one of the most effective AHA and the most popular ingredient for treating acne scars.
 Glycolic acidis a naturally occurring substance which offers many benefits to the skin such as rejuvenation and moisturization.
 This type of acid is mostly found in chemical peels and can be used in daily skin care products without causing much irritation with the right PH and concentration.
 This ingredient is also included in the BANISH Pumpkin Enzyme Masque.